ImaginaryLogs/CSOPESY-MCO1/README.md

 The file reader opens a given path, streams the entire ASCII file into a string, and returns the result via a callback so the command interpreter can immediately assign it as the marquee text.

-Errors such as missing files or read failures are printed under the console mutex and reported to the callback as an empty string, and file I/O is done without holding shared locks to keep the system responsive.
+Additionally, errors such as missing files or read failures are printed under the console mutex and reported to the callback as an empty string, and file I/O is done without holding shared locks to keep the system responsive.

 ```18:37:src/os_agnostic/FileReaderHandler.hpp
 class FileReaderHandler : public Handler {